Crimes Compensation - VOCAT

 |$130 - $650|

-Victims who are elderly, impaired, mentally ill, intellectually disabled, a child under 18 or victims of related criminal acts may be entitled to special financial assistance.
+Victims who are elderly, impaired, mentally ill, intellectually disabled, a child under 18 or victims of related criminal acts may be entitled to special financial assistance in a higher category.

 This also applies to victims who have been infected with a very serious disease or have suffered a very serious or serious injury or a deprivation of liberty.